 Fennel is an important commercial cash crop of arid and semi-arid region.
 Its aromatic seeds used in various food preparations such as soups, meat dishes, sauce, pastries, confectionaries, pickles and liquors etc. The fennel seeds are aromatic, stimulants and carminative.
 Fennel oil is used as a flavoring agent in various culinary preparation, confectionary, cordials and liquors.
 The percentage volatile oil in seed varies from 1.5 to 3.5 per cent.
 It contains 14-22 per cent protein with 12 to 18.5 per cent fat.
-The production of fennel in India is cultivated over an area of 89,540 ha with the production of 1.49 million tons [10].
+The production of fennel in India is cultivated over an area of 90179 ha with the production of 157146 tonnes [1].
 Rajasthan is the third largest producer of spices in the country.
-The state produces about 1.39 million tons of seed spices from an area of 1.00million ha.Out of these area and production, Rajasthan produces 56,240 tons of fennel from an area of 45,200 ha [4].
+The state average production of seed spices was about 373667 tonnes from 505785 ha area [2].
 The major fennel producing districts of Rajasthan are Nagaur, Sirohi, Jalore, Dausa, Tonk, Sawai Madhopur and occupy above 90 per cent of area and production of fennel crop.

-The production of spices is largely in the hands of small and marginal farmers and the level of productivity of most of the spices in India is below the level as prevailing in other countries.
-The lower productivity is attributed to lack of knowledge and adoption of high yielding varieties, ravages due to pest and diseases, inadequate post-harvest technology and poor processing and storage facilities.
-Keeping this objective in view the present study was undertaken on association between independent variables and their adoption level by the farmers in Nagaur district of Rajasthan.
+Among these, the average area, production and productivity under fennel of the Nagaur for last five years are 3324 ha, 3021 tones, 909 kg/ha respectively [2].
+The requirement of seed spices in the country is rapidly increasing due to increasing population.
+The fennel is widely used as an essential component of food and also as an immediate source of farmers' income.
+The analysis of personal, socio-economic factors may substantiate the presence of adoption gap to a considerable extent.
+The identified gaps may help to give directions to the field level workers to manipulate the appropriate factors so as to increase the adoption level.
+Keeping this in view the present study was undertaken on association between independent variables and their adoption level by the farmers in Nagaur district of Rajasthan.

-Research Methodology:
+Research Methods:

-The present investigation was conducted in purposely selected Nagaur district of Rajasthan.
-Fennel crop is prominently grown in viz.
-Nagaur, Jayal, Mertacity, Degana, Kheenvsar, Didwana.
-Out of these, Mertacity and Degana tehsils were selected randomly on the basis of fennel area.
-From Mertacity Tehsiltwo Gram Panchayats viz., Dava and Jaroda kala and from Degana tehsil two gram panchayats viz.
-Sanjoo and Chonsli were selected on proportionate random basis.
-With the help of prepared list of fennel growing villages, the four villages were identified from each Tehsil on the random basis (Two villages from each gram Panchayat).
+The present investigation was conducted in purposely selected Nagaur district of Rajasthan since; the district had highest area, production and productivity under fennel crop in the state.
+Fennel crop is prominently grown in tehsils viz.
+Nagaur, Jayal, Mertacity, Degana, Kheenvsar, Didwana of the district.
+Out of these, Mertacity and Degana tehsils were selected on the basis of fennel production.
+Two Gram Panchayats viz., Dava and Jaroda kala from Mertacity Tehsil as well as Sanjoo and Chonsli from Degana tehsil were selected on proportionate random basis.
+A complete list of all the major fennel growing villages of the selected panchayat samities was prepared in consultation with the personnel of department of revenue and Agriculture of the concerned area.
+From the list so prepared, 4 villages from each Tehsil were identified on the random basic under fennel crop.
+Thus, in all eight villages were selected for the present investigation (figure 1).